alihamraoui/AsaruSim_Application_Note/README.md

 - `UMAP_comparaison.html` - HTML output of the UMAP comparison.
 - `imports.R` - R script containing libraries necessary for the analysis.

+### 4. Datasets

 ## Getting Started

-To get started with AsaruSim, clone this repository and explore the notebooks and scripts provided.
-Each directory includes detailed notebooks and scripts necessary for performing specific types of analysis.
+Clone this repository and explore the notebooks and scripts.
+Each directory includes notebooks and scripts necessary to reproduce the analysis.
 Ensure you have the required dependencies installed, which can be identified in the respective scripts and notebooks.

 ## Requirements

 Make sure to install the necessary Python and R libraries before running the scripts.
-Dependencies include but are not limited to libraries like `numpy`, `matplotlib`, `seaborn` for Python, and `ggplot2`, `dplyr`, `cowplot` for R. You can install Python libraries via `pip` and R packages via `install.packages()`.
+Dependencies include but are not limited to libraries like `numpy`, `matplotlib`, `seaborn` for Python, and `ggplot2`, `dplyr`, for R. You can install Python libraries via `pip` and R packages via `install.packages()`.

-## Contributing

-Contributions to AsaruSim are welcome!
-Please feel free to fork the repository, make your changes, and submit a pull request.
-If you have any questions or need further information, do not hesitate to raise an issue or contact the repository maintainers.

-Thank you for visiting the AsaruSim repository, and we look forward to your contributions and feedback to enhance this simulation workflow!